papivot/pace-docs/PKS Logging using syslog.md

 Navigate to the top level. `Review Pending Changes` and then `Apply Changes`.

-Look for relevant logs in your Syslog dashboard
+Navigate to your Syslog dashboard and look for relevant logs in your Syslog dashboard.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwMzI1ODQ1MCwtMjEzMTc0ODMwOSwyMD
+eyJoaXN0b3J5IjpbNzExNDMyMzE3LC0yMTMxNzQ4MzA5LDIwMD
-A5NDM5NTU1LDc4NTY5NjA1NywyMTA2OTE0ODQ3LDEyMjY5ODIz
+k0Mzk1NTUsNzg1Njk2MDU3LDIxMDY5MTQ4NDcsMTIyNjk4MjM4
-ODldfQ==
+OV19
 -->